AMReX-Combustion/PeleLM/Docs/source/Introduction.rst

 Thermodynamic properties
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, expressions for the thermodynamic properties in \pelelm\ follow those of CHEMKIN, which assume a mixture of ideal gases.
+Currently, expressions for the thermodynamic properties in `PeleLM` follow those of CHEMKIN, which assume a mixture of ideal gases.
 Species enthalpies and entropies are thus functions of only temperature (for perfect gases, they are independent of pressure) and are given in terms of polynomial fits to the species molar heat capacities (:math:`C_{p,\cdot}`),

 .. math::